• Skip to primary navigation

 It took me about 5 to 7 minutes for one batch, but keep a close look and take them out as soon as they have a nice golden color.
 Or leave them longer if necessary.
 The little balls will need less time, about 3-4 minutes or so.

-• Remove excess oil: Place them on plates lined with kitchen paper and dry them to absorb some excess fat.
+• Remove excess oil: Place them on plates lined with paper towels and dry them to absorb some excess fat.

 • Serve warm topped with smetana and blueberry jam.
 Place the little balls on top and top them with a bit of smetana and jam as well.